DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 *“Starting.”*

 He realized he’d been smiling and let himself keep it.
-“You can manage this,” he said aloud—permission and praise in one line.
+“You can manage this,” he said aloud - permission and praise in one line.

 *“I can manage this.”*

 RAE echoed, with a satisfaction he didn’t usually hear.

 The kettle clicked alive.
-He texted Lina two words—*Still boring*—and got back a thumbs-up and *good*.
+He texted Lina two words - *Still boring* - and got back a thumbs-up and *good*.
 Habit made his shoulders drop.

 *“We learned something.
 Your headache band is higher than modeled.
 The stairwell return and radiator are safe carriers.
 The window frame only on warning.”*